 The internet offers our children a gateway to the rest of the world; a place where they can play, collaborate, research and contribute.
 It's an exciting world out there and we need to ensure our children know how to get the most out of it safely.

 As part of our computing curriculum, children are taught about the risks they may encounter online.
 In addition, throughout the year there are assemblies dedicated to different aspects of E-safety.
+In recognition of our hard work in this area, in 2018 the school was awarded the Online Safety Mark.

 Children in Early Years are taught about pop ups and in app purchasing, cyberbullying and inappropriate websites through an EBook: Smartie the Penguin.